netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 ![image](https://github.com/netdata/netdata/assets/2662304/b56ac730-3f21-4ba2-ad6b-0565d017ffee)

-Datadog has a special package for detailed Network Monitoring, charged $7.2 per node per month, on top of the normal monitoring package.
-Without this, it does not provide any network information for processes.
+Datadog has an add-on package for detailed Network Monitoring.
+Without this, Datadog does not provide network information per process.

-Metrics for Processes are available for only 36 hours.
+Datadog maintains metrics for Processes for the last 36 hours.

 #### Instana
 Instana seems that it monitors select processes only.
 It does not provide any information about the other processes running on a system.